 Six months ago, my answer would have been different on this.
 However, the world has changed.
 Prices are more competitive between retailers and deals are harder to find.
 There’s also massive oversaturation with online arbitrage, due to mass adoption of sellers using software and tools to source online.

 Brand and category restrictions, IP infringements and inauthentic claims also make arbitrage an exercise in frustration long term.
 That being said, you can certainly still find deals to sell on Amazon with arbitrage.
 Just don’t expect to make a living doing it (I know, there are exceptions but I think you can do far better using other models).
-I suggest subscribing to a finds list and source where others are not looking.
-But consider arbitrage a short-term strategy to grow capital and gain experience vs something to base your entire business around.
+I consider arbitrage a short-term strategy to grow capital and gain experience vs something to base your entire business around.

 5. Focus on the Wholesale Model